IBM/supply-chain-optimization-using-ibm/CP4D-README.md

 Please review the steps detailed at [SCI & CP4D Integration](https://github.com/IBM/supply-chain-optimization-using-ibm/blob/master/SCIwithCPforData-README.md)

-With this, we have come to the end of this code pattern.
-We have learnt how to use Cloud Pak for Data with SCI to churn out optimized solution for supply chain network.
-Feel free to fork this repo for customizing this solution to suit your requirements.
-Thanks for showing interest in this code pattern.
+With this, we have learnt how to use Cloud Pak for Data with SCI to churn out optimized solution for supply chain network.

 # License